 Joint Replacements: What Are the Basics?

 If you've decided to have a joint replacement, you probably have many questions.
-And you need answers, so you can get back to your activities and life.
+And you need answers, so you can get back to your normal activities and busy life.

 First, the basics: in joint replacement surgery part of your arthritic or damaged joint is removed and replaced with a metal, plastic or ceramic device called a prosthesis.
 The prosthesis is designed to replicate the glide of a healthy joint.